ThomasBeresford-0/tetris_game/README.md

 bash
 Copy code
 python tetris.py

 Controls
 Left Arrow: Move the falling piece to the left.
 Right Arrow: Move the falling piece to the right.
 Down Arrow: Accelerate the falling speed of the piece.
 Up Arrow: Rotate the falling piece clockwise.
 Spacebar: Pause or resume the game.

 Features
 Classic Tetris gameplay experience.
 Simple controls for easy gameplay.

 Enjoyable music and sound effects to enhance the gaming experience.
 Contributing
-This Tetris game project is maintained by [Your Name].
-All the code and assets were created by [Your Name].
+This Tetris game project is maintained by Thomas Beresford.
+All the code and assets were created by Thomas Beresford.

 Contributions to the Tetris game project are welcome!
 If you'd like to contribute, follow these steps: